 The simple fact is that Medicare coverage ends, well, when your life does.
-And Social Security’s death benefit is a mere $255.
-According to the National Funeral Directors Association, the national median cost of a funeral with viewing and burial in 2019 was $7,640.1
+And Social Security’s death benefit is a mere $255.1 According USA Life Insurance Services, the national median cost of a funeral with a viewing, burial and vault in 2021 was $9,135.2

-Relying on retirement assets left to your estate to pay the bill is 1 option.
+Relying on retirement assets left to your estate to pay the bill is one option.
 Purchasing a “final expenses” insurance policy offers another.

 A final expense policy is a type of life insurance that's designed to eliminate any financial loose ends when you pass away.
 These policies feature a guaranteed death benefit that's payable to your beneficiary.

 The proceeds of a final expense policy can be used to cover funeral, cremation or burial costs, as well as outstanding medical bills, credit card debt or any other end-of-life expenses.